phineas-pta/kinh_nhat_tung/README.md

 thiền môn nhật tụng Việt bằng nhiều thứ tiếng

-to be used in liturgy, please ask for a Vietnamese to guide you
+to be used in liturgy, please ask a Vietnamese for help when using this site, i'll make a proper language switcher when i have time

 **DISCLAIMER: this is a work of compilation, not garanted for authenticity**